rulewis/journey-optimizer.en/help/using/alerts.md

 >
 >If you do not see this button, no alert has been detected.

-There are two types of alerts:
+Two types of alerts can happen:

 * **Warnings** refer to recommendations and best practices.
 For example, a message will display if the opt-out link is missing.